Visit Azul.com Support

 VM Performance Metrics

-Payload of VM_PERFORMANCE_METRICS event.
+Payload of VM_PERFORMANCE_METRICS events.

 Field Description